 Wondering if we take your plan?
 Please see the insurance page .

-Following her thorough evaluation, Dr. Michelle May will formulate a treatment plan specifically for you in order to address your symptoms and diagnoses.
+Following a thorough evaluation, Dr. May or Dr. Cioffi will formulate a treatment plan specifically for you in order to address your symptoms and diagnoses.
 Therapy sessions are conducted in-office once a week and last approximately 45 minutes.
 You will be given “home therapy” to practice in between sessions; this helps facilitate and expedite progress so that you are able to move through your in-office therapy program successfully.
-After every four sessions (about once a month), Dr. May will re-evaluate your visual skills in order to monitor your progress and to guide your therapy program.
-Following completion of your therapy program, Dr. May will re-evaluate your visual skills at one month and again at six months; the purpose of these follow-ups is to ensure no loss of gains after completion of the program.
+After every six to eight sessions, the doctor will re-evaluate your visual skills in order to monitor your progress and to guide your therapy program.
+Following completion of your therapy program, the doctor will re-evaluate your visual skills at one month and again at six months; the purpose of these follow-ups is to ensure no loss of gains after completion of the program.

 NO – Vision Therapy is not a treatment or a cure for Attention Deficit Hyperactivity Disorder (ADHD) or Attention Deficit Disorder (ADD).
 However, there is a connection between ADHD/ADD and visual function.
 Convergence insufficiency (CI) , a common vision disorder that occurs in 13% of school aged children, produces symptoms that mimic some of those seen in ADHD.
 If undetected, CI can be misdiagnosed as ADHD.
 In fact, a recent study by Children's Eye Center, University of San Diego has found

 “… a three-fold greater incidence of ADHD among patients with CI when compared with the incidence of ADHD in the general US population (1.8-3.3%).
 [They] also note a seeming three-fold greater incidence of CI in the ADHD population.”

 In those cases where CI or other visual dysfunction is present, treatment with vision therapy often greatly reduces and can sometimes eliminate symptoms completely.